Shorting Crypto 2023: How to Short Crypto, Best Exchanges, Risks, and Examples

 *Please Note: Due to strict financial regulations around trading on margin, many of the below platforms do not support shorting for US residents.

-Shorting on Margin
+Shorting On Margin

-Expand to learn moreThe most common method for shorting crypto is shorting on margin.
+The most common method for shorting crypto is shorting on margin.
 This method involves borrowing a cryptocurrency (such as BTC) and selling it on the open market in return for cash.
 You then owe the cryptocurrency back to the exchange, with the idea being that if the price of the crypto crashes, you will be able to buy it back for less than they loaned it out to you for, thereby profiting in the process.
 In order to short on margin, you will need to deposit some initial funds — known as “posting margin” — to your account as a form of collateral.

 The margin you post does not always have to cover the full amount of your trade, it can also be a partial amount where you borrow the rest from the exchange you are trading on.
 Margin requirements for shorting vary by platform.
 Keep in mind that borrowing funds is always risky and exposes you to the volatility of crypto prices.